LLC Florida Form Your LLC

 Get Started

-Your registered agent is designated on your Articles of Organization (Form INHS18) at the time of filing.
-The $125 filing fee includes a $25 registered agent designation fee.
+The agent is designated in your Articles of Organization (form CR2E047) at the time of filing.
+The $125 formation total already includes the $25 registered agent designation fee.

 1. Whether the agent is an individual or a business entity